-Once the zone is operating, charges must be paid via the government's online payment system or by calling their Clean Air Zone Support Centre on 0300 029 8888 (8am to 4:30pm).
+Once the zone is operating, charges must be paid via the government's online payment system or by calling their Clean Air Zone Support Centre on 0300 029 8888 (Monday to Friday: 8am to 7pm, Saturday: 8am to 2pm).

 Please note you will not receive written notification or an alert when you have entered the zone and a payment is due.
 You are fully responsible for managing all payments.